Healthy Recipes using Wasabi Soy Almonds

 - 1/2 cup cherry tomatoes halved

-- In a large bowl, combine cooked quinoa, cucumber, tomatoes, and green onions.
+- In a large bowl, combine cooked quinoa, cucumber, cherry tomatoes, and parsley.

 Wasabi Soy Almond Chicken Stir-Fry